Events and Requests

 and res

-objects.
-The property is propagated from cds.context
+objects through this property.
+It is propagated from cds.context

 this.on ('*', req => {